RagulParajuli/Note_Taking/README.md

 ## Note Taking (Jetpack Compose, Room, Firebase Auth)

 An Android notes app built with Kotlin and Jetpack Compose.
 It supports email/password and Google sign-in via Firebase Authentication, and stores notes locally using Room.
-Notes can be created, edited, deleted (with undo), searched, pinned, archived, and color‑coded.
+Notes can be created, edited, deleted (with undo) and color‑coded.

 ### Features
 - **Authentication**: Email/password and Google sign-in